ECT Information for Patients

 For more information please see below section under Mechanism of Action.

-ECT is considered the most effective treatment for MDD.
+• ECT is considered the most effective treatment for MDD.

-However, it is a big production to get driven from ECT three times a week after you are put under general anesthesia and given a seizure which in most patients causes some memory loss.
+However, it is a big production to get driven to and from ECT three times a week after you are put under general anesthesia and given a seizure which in most patients causes some memory loss.
 In other words, ECT is way more intensive and risky than talking to a therapist once a week!

 Opinion Alert!